 Historically, this feature had some licensing restrictions limiting it to Exadata on-premises systems and ExaDB.
 However, its availability has been increased, so it’s now available in Oracle Database 19c Release Update 19.22 Enterprise Edition and Oracle BaseDB 23c BaseDB Enterprise Edition. - Oracle Machine Learning (formerly Advanced Analytics) no longer requires an extra cost license.
 See Oracle Database Insider blog post for more information.

-If you would like to access this information through a website or application, please refer to Features and Licensing Application.
-In the screenshot below we selected the version (here 19c) and the field “New features only”.
-You receive all new features which are available in this release version including the information about the specific RU feature version.
-To narrow the result, you can filter on the field “Focus Area”.
+If you prefer to access this information via a website or application, you can use the Features and Licensing Application.
+In the screenshot below, we selected the version (26ai) and the “New features only” option.
+This displays all new features available in that release, along with details about the specific Release Update (RU) in which each feature was introduced.
+You can further refine your results by filtering using the “Focus Area” field.

-There is also the utility called “Oracle Release Analyzer Diff Utility (ORAdiff),” which enables users to compare two database releases, regardless of whether they include patch bundles.
-You can access it with https://oradiff.oracle.com/.
-Below is a screenshot to provide you with an example.
+Another helpful tool is the “Oracle Release Analyzer Diff Utility (ORAdiff),” which allows you to compare two database releases, including those with patch bundles.
+You can access this utility at https://oradiff.oracle.com/ .
+Below is a screenshot to illustrate how the tool works.

 Link Summary